19 Years of Excellence 99% Hiring Rate

 1. Learn Basic Color Theory

 First of all, you need to give time to learn color theory.
-It is one of the easiest ways to understand how to create balance between the color and design.
+It is one of the easiest ways to understand how to create a balance between color and design.

 A designer should understand what kind of emotion and role a color plays.
 Each hue conveys a different mood or emotion.
-As we can see in traffic lights, red means STOP as it is related to warnings, danger, and shows need to halt.
-On the other hand green is for GO because it contrasts with red and also shows movement and safety.
+As we can see in traffic lights, red means STOP as it is related to warnings and danger and shows the need to halt.
+On the other hand, green is for GO because it contrasts with red and also shows movement and safety.

 A few more examples: